OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 #### Certificate

 The certificate is easiest to pin.
-You can fetch the certificate out of band for the website, have the IT folks email your company certificate to you, use `openssl s_client` to retrieve the certificate etc. At runtime, you retrieve the website or server's certificate in the callback.
+You can fetch the certificate out of band for the website, have the IT folks email your company certificate to you, use `openssl s_client` to retrieve the certificate, etc. At runtime, you can retrieve the website or server's certificate in a callback.
 Within the callback, you compare the retrieved certificate with the certificate embedded within the program.
 If the comparison fails, then fail the method or function, log it on the client-side and alert the end user.
 If your threat model warrants pinning, understand that users will click past any warnings, so do not give the user an option to proceed and bypass the pin.

 **Benefits:**